SebastianNi/creating_customer_segments/README.md

 ### Run

-In order to run the code in the jupyter notebook you also need the files **housing.csv** and **visuals.py**.
+In order to run the code in the jupyter notebook you also need the files **customers.csv** and **renders.py**.
 You can find these files in the Udacity project repository linked in the beginning of this readme.

 Load the file with jupyter notebook using the following command: